robertDouglass/on_upsun/hugosite/content/posts/develop-locally-django-postgresql-redis-upsun.md

 ```bash
 upsun url
 ```
-Pick any of the URLs and you should end up on this very simple screen where you can upload a file or two.
+Pick any of the URLs and you should end up on this very simple screen where you can upload files.

 ![File Uploader](/posts/develop-locally-django-postgresql-redis-upsun/01_file_upload.png)